-Section 12.
-For the purpose of this Article, the calendar year shall be defined as beginning with the employee's first full pay period commencing on or after January 1 and continuing through the end of the employee's pay period that includes December 31.

-Section 13.
-For the purpose of this Article, domestic partner shall be defined as a same sex domestic partner who meets the eligibility criteria established by the Commonwealth.

-Section 14.
-Employees who have more than one year of service since their most recent date of hire and use no sick leave in an entire leave calendar year shall earn one personal day in addition to those earned under Article 8, Sections 1.a., 1.b., 1.c, which will be available for use in the following leave calendar year.
-Sick bereavement leave used will not be counted; however, all other types of paid sick leave; unpaid sick leave used under Article 14; and paid and unpaid leave used for work-related injuries shall count as sick leave for this Section.
+- Section 12.
+For the purpose of this Article, the calendar year shall be defined as beginning with the employee's first full pay period commencing on or after January 1 and continuing through the end of the employee's pay period that includes December 31. - Section 13.
+For the purpose of this Article, domestic partner shall be defined as a same sex domestic partner who meets the eligibility criteria established by the Commonwealth. - Section 14. a.
+Employees who have more than one year of service since their most recent date of hire and use no sick leave in an entire leave calendar year shall earn one personal day in addition to those earned under Article 8, Sections 1.a., 1.b., 1.c., which will be available for use in the following leave calendar year.
+Sick bereavement leave used will not be counted; however, all other types of paid sick leave; unpaid sick leave used under Article 14; and paid and unpaid leave used to work-related injuries shall count as sick leave for this Section.
+Effective with the beginning of the 2017 leave calendar year and the incorporation of personal leave into annual leave, this subsection shall expire.
+A personal leave day earned in accordance with this subsection based on no sick leave usage in leave calendar year 2016 will be converted to an annual leave day consistent with Article 10, Section 1.g.